-If you or someone in your household has a disability, you may need to make changes to your home to help you live more comfortably.
+If you or someone in your household has a disability, you may need to make changes to your home or think about moving to one that meets your needs to help you live more comfortably.
 We will do what we can to help.
 The first step is for you to contact us and ask to speak to our adaptations co-ordinator who will arrange to meet with you and discuss your needs.
 We can help with minor (for example grab rails or installing a shower seat) or major adaptations (such as installing a stair lift or fitting a ceiling hoist).